 Sit back and relax while catching some beautiful fish and taking in the views around you.
 Bring your friends and family and bond the old-fashioned way: sitting in a heated tent with hot bevvies and lots of laughs!
-You could catch walleye, pike, perch, burbot, whitefish or rainbow trout while out in Edmonton with Local, Ray.
-Check out his ice fishing Adventure this winter.
+Check out ice fishing Adventure in Pemberton or Revelstoke this winter.

 This alternative activity isn’t just for kids!
 Find a hill, get your snow pants on and get going.
 Bring friends, bring snacks and bring some beverages.
 Ain’t no party like a snow party.
 So make it happen this season!

 A great way to see your favourite hikes in the cold winter months is to strap on a pair of snowshoes and get moving.
 Not only will you see the environment in a new light, but you’ll have fun while doing it!